Sandeep-1204/project-netflix/README.md

 ## Power BI Integration:

-Delta tables from the silver layer feed into Power BI dashboards.
+Delta tables from the gold layer feed into Power BI dashboards.

 This enables real-time, actionable insights on Netflix data.